SDPose: Exploiting Diffusion Priors for Out-of-Domain and Robust Pose Estimation: Introduction

+\textbf{(ii) Feature aggregation and prior-preserving fine-tuning.} Guided by these findings, we select the appropriate feature levels, and introduce a feature aggregation module to fuse multi-level SD U-Net features, followed by a lightweight convolutional head for keypoint heatmap prediction.
+To preserve the generative priors of the pre-trained backbone during fine-tuning, we incorporate an auxiliary RGB reconstruction branch, which helps maintain domain-transferable features and improves cross-domain generalization.

+\textbf{(iii) COCO-OOD benchmark.} To evaluate cross-domain generalization and robustness, we construct \textbf{COCO-OOD}, a COCO-based benchmark with four subsets: three style-transferred splits to assess domain shift, and one corruption split (noise, weather, digital artifacts, and blur) to test robustness.

-On COCO~\citep{lin2014microsoft} and COCO-WholeBody~\citep{jin2020whole}, SDPose delivers in-domain performance on par with the current SoTA, Sapiens~\citep{khirodkar2024sapiens}.
-Under domain shift (HumanArt~\citep{ju2023human}, COCO-OOD), it sets a new state of the art while using only one-fifth of Sapiens’s fine-tuning epochs, highlighting the efficiency and cross-domain robustness of generative priors.
-Beyond quantitative benchmarks, we further demonstrate SDPose as a zero-shot pose annotator for downstream controllable generation tasks, including ControlNet-based image synthesis and video generation, where it provides reliable and qualitatively superior pose guidance.
+On COCO~\cite{lin2014microsoft} and COCO-WholeBody~\cite{jin2020whole}, SDPose achieves in-domain performance comparable to Sapiens-1B/2B~\cite{khirodkar2024sapiens}, and outperforms Sapiens-1B on COCO-WholeBody with a comparable parameter scale.
+Under domain shifts (HumanArt~\cite{ju2023human} and COCO-OOD style-transfer subsets such as Monet and Ukiyo-e) as well as common corruptions, SDPose establishes new state-of-the-art performance, surpassing Sapiens-2B while requiring shorter fine-tuning epochs and using a smaller parameter scale.
+Beyond quantitative evaluation, we demonstrate that SDPose can serve as a zero-shot pose annotator for downstream controllable generation tasks, including ControlNet-based image synthesis and video generation, where it provides reliable and stable pose guidance.